Value of a Ko Threat

 Several possible meanings.

-- Black makes a ko threat, White ignores it, Black follows up the threat and White feels obliged to answer that play, leading to a settled position.
+- Black makes a ko threat, White ignores it, Black follows up his threat and White feels obliged to answer that play, leading to a settled position.
 Count the swing that makes, based on comparison with the ordinary plays in that part of the board.
 That number is the value to Black of the threat.

 - Valuation, probably approximate, in the same context as 1 but open-ended (no assumption that White answers Black's follow-up so that Black emerges with sente).